The Life Cycle of The Praying Mantis With Photos

 Let there be no mistake, these beautiful delicate creatures are carnivores.
 They are even cannibals as they will eat their own species as well.
 Often after copulation, the female will eat the male.

-The picture above is one I took in the morning on the door step rug of a mantis eating an insect.
-Sadly, my 45kg dog trod on this as and killed it, the mat was where he sleeps.
+The picture above is one I took in the morning on the doorstep rug of a mantis eating an insect.
+Sadly, my 45kg dog trod on this and killed it, the mat was where he sleeps.

-Normally when we see mantises we place them on one of the palms on the patio where they can either fly from or stay there and hunt for food.
+Normally when we see mantises we place them on one of the palms on the patio where they can either fly from or choose to remain and hunt for food.
 This is where the following photos were taken.

 Praying Mantis Laying Egg Sac